Gustave F. Schroeder

 - At Pacific States: Aldus Italic (before 1891), Sierra (before (1897).

 - Arts and crafts typefaces at Central Type Foundry: Eccentric (1881, available in digital form at Monotype (Agfa), Solotype, and Adobe.
+There is also a free version, Eccentrical, from an unknown designer.

 - Art nouveau typefaces done at Central Type Foundry: Art Gothic (1885), Multiform No. 1 through No. 4 (1892).